 Me Too.
-It’s an acknowledgement–for just about anything–that you share a common experience with someone else.
+It’s an acknowledgment–for just about anything–that you share a common experience with someone else.
 Me too means that you hated finger painting in kindergarten, or that high school chemistry was your greatest enemy, or that you love the Red Sox.
-A simple two word phrase that connotes, “I get you, we are kindred spirits”.
+A simple two-word phrase that connotes, “I get you, we are kindred spirits”.

 Since last year, when journalist Ronan Farrow exposed Harvey Weinstein as a sexual predator in the New Yorker, many, many women–and a few men–have come forward to admit and acknowledge that they too have been the victims of unwanted sexual attention.
 As Weinstein was a titan in the entertainment industry, the initial wave of the movement was focused on harassment in the workplace–particularly in Hollywood–whether the women were actors, writers, and producers, they were invited to the casting couch against their will.

 The New Yorker story broke October 23, 2017, but rumblings of the expose had been running through the Twitterverse and the media for several days.
 Weinstein’s history of expecting sexual favors in exchange for acting roles was an open secret in the movie industry, but his ability to make or break careers made him an untouchable–too many women had seen their peers’ careers evaporate after they rebuffed Weinstein’s advances, or threatened to tell of his assaults.

 Alyssa Milano, and actor and activist, used the phrase “MeToo” as a twitter hashtag on October 15, 2017, a week before the New Yorker ran.
 That day, the New York Times published a story hinting at harassment, and Milano picked up on a phrase that originated with Tarana Burke, another activist and a filmmaker, in 2006 on her MySpace page.
 If you don’t remember MySpace, it was the original social media network, and, per Wikipedia, Burke was using the site in 2006,